 The Carolina coast is teeming with a scrumptious variety of seafood.
 A trip to the Myrtle Beach area is not complete until you sit down to a platter of fresh shrimp, oysters, blue crab or fish caught in local waters.

-Murrells Inlet in the South Strand proudly holds the title of “seafood capital” of South Carolina.
-This small fishing village is a seafood mecca brimming with small markets and eateries, offering the catch of the day.
-Iconic restaurants in this area include Lee's Inlet Kitchen, a local tradition for more than 60 years, Nance's Creekfront Restaurant, famous for its steam pots, and Wicked Tuna, a marsh walk eatery where you'll be equally dazzled by the fresh seafood, sushi and gorgeous water views.
+Murrells Inlet in the South Strand is a small fishing village and seafood mecca brimming with fresh-from-the-dock dining.
+Iconic restaurants in this area include Lee's Inlet Kitchen, a local tradition for more than 60 years, Nance's Creekfront Restaurant, famous for its steam pots, and Wicked Tuna, where you'll be equally dazzled by the fresh seafood, sushi and gorgeous water views.

 Two of the many eateries here where you can enjoy fresh seafood and watch the fishing boats come into port are Crab Catchers and Capt.
 Juel's Hurricane Restaurant, one of the oldest restaurants on the Grand Strand having served hungry land lubbers for nearly 70 years.

-There’s plenty of fresh seafood in between both ends of the Strand, too.
-Mr. Fish on Kings Highway might not be directly on the water, but the seafood there is as fresh as it gets.
-Enjoy top-notch dishes at bargain prices.
-The same holds true for Mrs. Fish (no relation!) tucked away in the small triangle of downtown Myrtle Beach.
-Dine like a king, but pay commoner prices at this casual dive.
-Try the Crispy Crab Rangoon with Gumbo or Tempura Calamari, though you can’t go wrong with a straightforward basket of fried shrimp, either.
 Chesapeake House in Myrtle Beach is home to some of the best fish stew around as well as the alligator said to be living in the adjoining lake.
-Live music on the lawn is often a draw at the always popular Sea Captain’s House Restaurant.
+Live music on the lawn is often a draw at the always popular Sea Captain's House Restaurant.
 Dine al fresco with ocean views, and enjoy local delicacies such as she crab soup and shrimp and grits.
-The nautical décor inside is just as atmospheric, affording you and yours a seafood dining experience you’ll remember for years to come.